zackees/fastled-wasm/README.md

   * 1.1.52 - Add linux-arm
   * 1.1.49 - Try again.
   * 1.1.46 - Add mac x86 exe
-  * 1.1.45 - Aniother try for web publishing from github.
+  * 1.1.45 - Another try for web publishing from github.
   * 1.1.42 - Second test for web publishing from github.
   * 1.1.41 - Platform executable (through pyinstaller) now enabled.
   * 1.1.40 - Remove `sketch_directory` from Api object.
 This was only needed before we had a client/server architecture.